-Converse Hall and Centennial Hall apartments are available to upperclassmen.
-Students should note that the number of class hours earned and GPA will establish priority for apartment assignment.
-Students interested in the apartments must complete an application and apartment contract available online at http://housing.valdosta.edu or in the Office of Housing and Residence Life, located on the 1st floor of Powell Hall East, telephone 229-333-5920.
+Centennial Hall apartments are available to upperclassmen.
+Students should note that the number of class hours earned and GPA will establish priority for apartment assignments.
+Students interested in the apartments must complete an application and apartment contract available online at http://housing.valdosta.edu or in the Office of Housing and Residence Life, located in Hopper Hall, telephone 229-333-5920.
 Prices include Housing Activity Fee (\$20) and Post Office Box fee (\$10).